McPringle/apus/README.md

 You can find more information about why this is important and how to do it easily in a very good [blog post by Josef Andersson](https://dev.to/janderssonse/git-signoff-and-signing-like-a-champ-41f3).

+### AI Generated Code

+AI generated source code is based on real existing source code, which is copied in whole or in part into the generated code.
+The license of the original source code with which the AI was trained is not taken into account.
+It is therefore not clear which license conditions apply and how these can be complied with.
+For legal reasons, we therefore do not use AI-generated source code at all.

 ## Copyright and License

 [AGPL License](https://www.gnu.org/licenses/agpl-3.0.de.html)